 Michael Kennedy ‘knows the players, gives sound, practical advice and achieves results’. - Legal 500, 2013

-The "accomplished and experienced" Michael Kennedy has particular experience advising on industrial relations and is valued by clients, who say:" he clearly explained all the possible consequences and doesn't just called the book but outlined how things will play out"– Chambers & Partners 2012
+The "accomplished and experienced" Michael Kennedy has particular experience advising on industrial relations and is valued by clients, who say:" he clearly explained all the possible consequences and doesn't just quote the book but outlined how things will play out". - Chambers & Partners 2012

 The highly rated Michael Kennedy head the team, which advises the law society of Ireland on all employment matters.
 Intel and AIB are also key clients. - Legal 500, 2012

 Department head Michael Kennedy is a highly regarded employment specialist.
 He has recently advised a number of companies on workforce reorganisations and employee disputes. - Chambers & Partners 2011